 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline 1-800-426-4791 or the DOH at (808) 586-4258.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline 1-800-426-4791 or by visiting www.epa.gov/safewater.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised individuals such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their healthcare providers.
-EPA/CDC (Centers for Disease Control and Prevention) guidelines on appropriate means to lessen the risk of infection by cryptosporidium are available from the EPA's Safe Drinking Water Hotline at 1-800-426-4791 or the DOH at (808) 586-4258.
+EPA/CDC (Centers for Disease Control and Prevention) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the EPA's Safe Drinking Water Hotline at 1-800-426-4791 or the State of Hawaii Department of Health at (808) 586-4258.

-What Kinds of Contaminants Have Been Found in Oʻahu's Water?
+What Kinds of Contaminants Have Been Found in O'ahu's Water?

-Below is a list of substances that have been found in O'ahu's water and their possible sources.
+Below is a list of substances that have been found in 0'ahu's water and their possible sources.
 See the water quality report for the substances found in your water.
 In all cases, the amounts present are fully compliant with the standards.